-Credit Review is an independent and critical Second LoD function.
-Its mission is to identify and evaluate areas of credit risk within our business.
-Credit Review will focus on the review and evaluation of wholesale and retail lending activities and will identify risks and provide an ongoing assessment as to the effectiveness of the risk management framework and the related portfolios.
-Credit Review will independently assess the business units and risk management functions to ensure the portfolios are managed and operating in a manner that is consistent with HSBC Group strategy, risk appetite, appropriate local and HSBC Group credit policies and procedures and applicable regulatory requirements.
-For example, this includes the unilateral authority to independently assess and revise customer risk ratings, facility risk ratings and loss given default estimates.
-To ensure its independent stature, the Credit Review Delegation of Authority is endorsed by the Risk Committee of the Board of Directors which grants the Head of Credit Review unhindered access to the Risk Committee and executive sessions at the discretion of the Head of Credit Review.
-Accordingly, our Risk Committee of the Board of Directors has oversight of the Credit Review annual and ongoing plan, quarterly plan updates and results of reviews.
+Credit Risk Review is an independent and critical Second LoD function.
+Its mission is to identify and evaluate areas of credit risk through independent assessment of the effectiveness of our credit risk management practices, ensuring portfolios are managed in a manner that is consistent with HSBC Group strategy, risk appetite, appropriate local and HSBC Group credit policies and procedures, and applicable regulatory requirements.
+This includes, among other items, the unilateral authority to independently assess and revise customer risk ratings, facility risk ratings and loss given default estimates.
+To ensure its independent stature, the Head of Credit Risk Review has a direct reporting line to the Risk Committee of the Board of Directors.
+The Credit Review Delegation of Authority is endorsed by the Risk Committee of the Board of Directors, and the

+Head of Credit Risk Review has unhindered access to the Risk Committee of the Board of Directors, including executive sessions at their discretion, and provides quarterly updates on the results of credit review activities.